 Things to do on the grounds, in the locality and in Cork.

-As a resident, you can enjoy scenic cycling on the grounds of the Ballymaloe estate.
-The picturesque route takes you through the gardens, along maintained pathways, and past lush fields.
-A perfect way to relax and stay active during your stay.
-Bikes of several sizes are available.
+As a resident, you can enjoy scenic cycling around the grounds.
+The picturesque route takes you through the gardens, along well-maintained pathways, and past lush fields—a perfect way to relax and stay active during your stay.
+Our electric bikes are complimentary for guests aged 16 and older.
+Please collect the key fob, helmet, and high-visibility vest, along with safe cycling routes from reception.

 Ballymaloe Farm is a home to variety of animals such as free-range hens, pigs and sheep, you can see on your walk.
 Throughout the grounds you will see other examples of nature initiatives such as owl breeding boxes and our own beehives.

-Ballymaloe House is set within 300-acres of gardens, woodlands, and farmland.
-Our guests are provided with a pair of wellingtons, allowing to them to wander effortlessly along the paths which are suitable for every fitness level.
-Walking maps are available from reception, detailing recommended walking trails, and average trail times.
+Set on 300 acres of gardens, woodlands, and farmland, walking is the perfect way to explore the grounds.
+We provide a pair of wellingtons for your convenience, allowing you to wander along paths suitable for every fitness level.
+Walking maps are available at reception, detailing recommended trails and their average times.
+Make the most of your outdoor time!

-A hidden gem of East Cork, overlooking Ballycotton Bay.
-The walk starts from Ballycotton village, near to the life boat station and continues along a cliff track, with the meadows on one side and the ocean on the other.
-It is a is one way walk, allowing you to choose the length of the walk.
-Located 6km from Ballymaloe House
+The walk starts from Ballycotton village, near the lifeboat station and continues along a cliff track with the meadows on one side and the ocean on the other.
+It is a one-way walk, allowing you to choose the length of the walk.
+Located 6km from Ballymaloe House Hotel.

 A memorable experience of visiting iconic black Ballycotton Lighthouse.
 Ferry operates from Ballycotton Pier, carrying up to 10 passengers across the bay to Ballycotton Island, where a local guide gives a fully guided tour.
 Running from April to September, weather dependant, duration aprox.
 90 minutes.

-The internationally renowned cookery school, run by Darina Allen, sits on 100-acre organic farm, located 4km from Ballymaloe House.
-Spend an afternoon strolling through carefully designed gardens, walk the farm walk or visit the Garden Shop selling artisan cheese, meat, organic produce from the farm and baked goods.
+The internationally renowned cookery school, run by Darina Allen, sits on a 100-acre organic farm, located 4km away.
+As a guest, avail of a complimentary entry and spend the afternoon strolling through carefully designed gardens, the farm or visit the Garden Shop selling artisan cheese, meat, organic produce from the farm and baked goods.

 Whether you are interested in the ‘Queenstown Story’ the story of Irish Emigration, tracing your ancestors, learning more about the ill-fated Titanic and the Lusitania, or immersing yourself in our naval and military history, and so many stories to tell, a trip to Cobh Heritage Centre is a must.